CSE 701 Practice Exam 1: Chapters 1-3

 Question 2 (12 points) ^

-The following C program has 4 errors.
-Find the errors and explain why each of them is an error.
+The following C program has errors.
+Find all the errors and explain why each of them is an error.
 Rewrite the program without these errors, so that it works correctly and prints out the expected output.

 #include <inttypes.h>